-January 2023: Dr. Beyeh’s paper “Resorcinarene cages: a new class of potential 129Xe biosensors with unique chemical shift and exchange dynamics” has been accepted by Cell Reports Physical Science.
+January 2023: Dr. Beyeh’s paper “Resorcinarene cages: a new class of potential 129Xe biosensors with unique chemical shift and exchange dynamics” is published in Cell Reports Physical Science.

 December 2022: Congratulations to Nicholas Schileru for defending his thesis and graduating with his MSc. while in Med School.
 Congrats!